pyeventsourcing/esdbclient/README.md

 `position`, `backwards`, `filter_exclude`, `filter_include`, `limit`,
 and `timeout`.

-The argument `position` is an optional integer that can be used to specify the commit position from which to start reading.
+The optional argument `position` is an optional integer that can be used to specify the commit position from which to start reading.
 This argument is `None` by default, meaning that all the events will be read either from the start, or from the end if `backwards` is `True` (see below).
 Please note, if specified, the specified position must be an actually existing commit position, because any other number will result in a server error (at least in EventStoreDB v21.10).
-Please also note, when reading forwards the event at the given position WILL be included.
-However when reading backwards, the event at the given position will NOT be included.
+Please also note, when reading forwards the event at the specified position WILL be included.
+However when reading backwards, the event at the specified position will NOT be included.
+(This backwards behaviour of excluding the specified position differs from the behaviour when reading a stream, I'm not sure why.)

-The argument `backwards` is a boolean which is by default `False` meaning all the events will be read forwards by default, so that events are returned in the order they were committed, If `backwards` is `True`, all the events will be read backwards, so that events are returned in reverse order.
+The optional argument `backwards` is a boolean which is by default `False` meaning the events will be read forwards by default, so that events are returned in the order they were committed, If `backwards` is `True`, the events will be read backwards, so that events are returned in reverse order.

-The argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
+The optional argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
+By default, this argument will match "system events", so that they will not be included.
 This argument is ignored if `filter_include` is set.

-The argument `filter_include` is a sequence of regular expressions that match the type strings of recorded events that should be included.
+The optional argument `filter_include` is a sequence of regular expressions that match the type strings of recorded events that should be included.
 By default, this argument is an empty tuple.
-If this argument is set to a non-empty sequence, the `filter_include` argument is ignored.
+If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

 Please note, the filtering happens on the EventStoreDB server, and the `limit` argument is applied after filtering.
 See below for more information about filter regular expressions.

-The argument `limit` is an integer which limits the number of events that will be returned.
+The optional argument `limit` is an integer which limits the number of events that will be returned.

-The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
+The optional argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.

 The example below shows how to read all recorded events from a particular commit position.